 For more information about public liability insurance and professional indemnity insurance, or to help you decide if you might wish to have it, more information can be found on the Association of British Insurers website.

 As a private tutor, you are classed as a self-employed sole trader.
 Working as a sole trader entails certain responsibilities.
-You will need to register as self-employed with HMRC in order to report you yearly income and make sure you pay the correct Income Tax and National Insurance.
+You will need to register as self-employed with HMRC in order to report your yearly income and make sure you pay the correct Income Tax and National Insurance.

 Recording and reporting your income doesn’t have to be difficult!
 Source: Visualhunt

-With Superprof, all payment for tutoring services is arranged solely between the tutor and the student.
+With Superprof, all payment for academic tutoring services is arranged solely between the tutor and the student.
 Superprof has no involvement with the payment process for tuition in any way.
 This gives you total control of how you wish to be payed and means you pay no commission for your services.

 You are not required to have any specific qualifications to become a private tutor in the UK.
 Being a private tutor requires a certain level of skill and expertise, but it is up to you to advertise your credentials accordingly and decide whether you are competent to tutor in a certain subject.